 What Is Blockchain?

-Distributed: There are numerous copies of the ledger.
+There are numerous copies of the ledger.
 A public blockchain, like the Bitcoin blockchain, gets published and copied in multiple places.
 New transactions get broadcast to a broad network of participants, who add those transactions to the ledger.
 Nobody controls the ledger, but the system is designed so that everybody’s ledger contains identical information.

-Immutable: A blockchain should maintain an accurate history of transactions.
+A blockchain should maintain an accurate history of transactions.
 Because there are multiple copies of the ledger, it’s hard to alter or delete transactions (or add new information that’s false).
 To do so, you’d need to change every copy of the ledger in every location.
 That would require successfully hacking thousands (or more) of computers simultaneously—which is believed to be impossible.

 Sending money to another country is an area ripe for improvement, and banks are already using blockchain for remittances.
-Consumers and businesses send hundreds of billions of dollars internationally every year, and the process has traditionally been cumbersome and expensive.
+Consumers and businesses transmit hundreds of billions of dollars internationally every year, and the process has traditionally been cumbersome and expensive.

-Inexpensive, Direct Payments
+Inexpensive Direct Payments

 When you send or receive a payment, the funds typically move through banks, credit card processing networks, and other intermediaries.
 Each step adds complexity, and every service provider expects to earn a fee for the part they play in your payment.

-Merchants can benefit from blockchain technology in several ways:
+Merchants can benefit from blockchain technology in several ways.

-- Swipe fees: When customers pay with plastic, merchants pay processing fees, and those fees eat into profits.
+When customers pay with plastic, merchants pay processing fees, and those fees eat into profits.
 Less-expensive blockchain payment networks may be an option for some merchants.
 If nothing else, more competition should lower prices.

 Banks can use blockchain for more than moving money.
 The technology is excellent for keeping track of transactions, and that may be useful in several areas.

-Title details: Because ledgers are hard to tamper with, they can make it easier and more efficient to track ownership.
+Because ledgers are hard to tamper with, they can make it easier and more efficient to track ownership.
 Each transfer of ownership (as well as liens and other events) can go in the ledger, resulting in a trustworthy source of information about almost any type of property.

-Smart contracts: It may be possible to automate activities that previously added cost, complexity, and delays to transactions.
-Smart contracts can monitor when a buyer makes a payment, when a seller delivers on her end of the deal, and handle a variety of problems that may arise.
-Plus, they don’t take vacations or make mistakes—assuming they are programmed correctly.
+It may be possible to automate activities that previously added cost, complexity, and delays to transactions.
+One such method is with the creation of smart contracts.
+These computer protocol contracts can monitor when a buyer makes a payment, track when a seller delivers on their end of the deal, and handle a variety of problems that may arise.
+They don’t take vacations or make mistakes—assuming they are programmed correctly.

 Smart contracts can be as simple as an indifferent third-party between a buyer and seller (like the escrow providers we know today), and they can get substantially more complicated.
 Combined with open banking, encrypted smart contracts could lead to faster, automated lending decisions in a marketplace of bidders.

 Blockchain technology resists hacking, DDOS attacks, and other forms of fraud.
 It can also help banks and others identify individuals quickly and accurately through a blockchain-enabled digital ID.
 With less fraud, the costs of doing business decrease, and presumably, the savings benefit everybody.